lextm/jekyll-theme-chirpy/_posts/2014-9-6-snmp-and-portable-class-library.md

 Thus, soon I will publish the next major release of #SNMP, where only the core classes are available in a new assembly named SharpSnmpLib.Portable.dll.
 To consume all functionality platform specific assemblies are also required,

-* SharpSnmpLib.Full.dll (for .NET on Windows and Mono, and that’s why I don’t call it .Windows.dll)
+* SharpSnmpLib.Full.dll (for .NET on Windows and Mono, and that's why I don't call it .Windows.dll)
 * SharpSnmpLib.iOS.dll
 * SharpSnmpLib.Android.dll